Rohan Hours

 Paris or Angers (France) — 1430–1435

-Revolutionized medieval book illumination: the first book of hours with full-page miniatures, lavishly embellished with masterful illuminations by the Rohan Master on every page
+A revolution of medieval book illumination: the oldest surviving book of hours with full-page miniatures, lavishly embellished with masterful illuminations by the Rohan Master on every page

 1. The first book of hours to feature full-page miniatures broke with the strict rules of medieval composition